piesku/FirstPersonSanta/README.md

         $ ./vcpkg install sdl2 sdl2-image          # For macOS
         $ ./vcpkg install sdl2 sdl2-image glew     # For Linux

+    - If the dependencies fail to build, you might need to install some extra headers.
+On Ubuntu:

+            $ sudo apt install libgl-dev libxext-dev

 3. `cd` into the repo and run `cmake` as usual:

         $ mkdir build